enjaku4/rabarber/README.md

 ## Multi-tenancy / Context

-All Rabarber methods accept a `context` parameter, allowing you to work with roles within specific scopes rather than globally.
+All Rabarber methods accept a `context` parameter, allowing you to work with roles within specific scopes.
+By default, context is `nil`, meaning roles are global.

 ### Contextual Role Assignment